2015

 Ministry of Defence

-Concerns summary Soldiers lacked critical understanding of trailer braking systems and safe extraction methods, leading to a fatal accident.
+Concerns summary (AI summary) Soldiers lacked critical understanding of trailer braking systems and safe extraction methods, leading to a fatal accident.
 The Ministry of Defence irrationally refused to teach alternative maneuvers not in official publications.

 Historic (No Identified Response)